brycehazen/PythonETLThings/ParishSync/ReadMe.md

 - **Not Yet added**:
   - Soon I will add an additional part of the script to update constituency codes.
 This will invlove taking the query created from importing, exporting it back out with all the records ConsCode.
 Then comparing this ConsCode export to `RE_data.csv`

-# Scripts Overview
+## Scripts details
+- **Summary**:
-This repository contains two Python scripts for data manipulation.
+- This repository contains two Python scripts for data manipulation.
 For this two work, it is split into two scripts.
-One is ran before and the other after importing into Rasier's Edge":
+One is ran before and the other after importing into Rasier's Edge.
+- **Scripts used**:
-1. `removePhones.py`: BEFORE importing into Raiser's Edge, this filters and removes phone-related entries from "RE_Data.csv"(comes from running [ReTestCases](https://github.com/brycehazen/PythonETLThings/tree/main/ReTestCases)) based on the data in `PhoneConsID.csv`
+- `removePhones.py`: BEFORE importing into Raiser's Edge, this filters and removes phone-related entries from `RE_Data.csv` based on the data in `PhoneConsID.csv`
-2. `CombineExceptions.py`: AFTER improting into Raiser's Edge, "New Import Control-Summary Report" is created and needs to be saved as `New Import Control-Summary Report.csv` this then appends them to `updated_RE_Data.csv` outputting `RE_DataWithExceptions.csv`.
+- `CombineExceptions.py`: AFTER improting into Raiser's Edge, "New Import Control-Summary Report" is created and needs to be saved as `New Import Control-Summary Report.csv` this then appends them to `updated_RE_Data.csv` outputting `RE_DataWithExceptions.csv`.

 ---

-## removePhones.py
+## removePhones script

-### Description:
+**Description**:
 1. This script checks for `updated_RE_DataWithExceptions.csv` and, if found, extracts specific phone-related errors to append them to `PhoneConsID.csv`.
 2. It then reads `RE_Data.csv` and removes phone entries that match those in `PhoneConsID.csv`.
 3. The updated data is saved to `updated_RE_Data.csv`.
 4. This script should be ran one more time after running `CombineExceptions.py` since this produces `updated_RE_DataWithExceptions.csv`

-### Usage:
+**Usage**:
 ```bash
 python CombineExceptions.py
 ```